aimnova.

 Made with 💜 for IB students worldwide

-NotesMath AA SLTopic 3.3
+NotesMath AATopic 3.3

 Unit 3 · Geometry & Trigonometry · Topic 3.3

-IB Math AA SL — Bearings & elevation
+IB Math AA — Bearings & elevation

 Topic 3.3 of IB Mathematics: Analysis and Approaches covers Bearings & elevation, which is part of Unit 3: Geometry & Trigonometry.
 Students explore key concepts including Elevation & depression, Bearings.
-A strong understanding of bearings & elevation is essential for IB Math AA SL exams and builds the foundation for connected topics across the syllabus.
+A strong understanding of bearings & elevation is essential for IB Math AA exams and builds the foundation for connected topics across the syllabus.

 Exam technique guidePractice questions